Dish of Pasta with Spinach Stems, 'Shrooms

 1. You can put your Pasta into the boiling salted water at this point.
 When al dente drain, return to the (now empty) pot and mix with a few drops of Olive Oil to keep it from sticking together.

-2. In a wok or spacious sauté pan, heat Olive Oil.
-Fry Onion until translucent, then stir in Mushrooms and fry stirring until soft through, but far from dried out.
+2. In a sauté pan, heat Olive Oil.
+Fry Onion until translucent, then stir in Mushrooms and fry stirring until they have started to give up their water.
 How long this takes will depend on what kind of mushrooms you use.

-3. Stir in Spinach and fry stirring until well coated with oil and starting to wilt.
+3. Stir in Spinach Stems and fry stirring until well coated with oil and starting to wilt.

 4. Stir in White Wine and Thyme.
 Simmer until Stems are tender but not mushy.
-Uncover as needed to reduce the wine, but not too dry.
+Uncover if needed to reduce the wine, don't dry it out.

 5. Season with Salt and Pepper.
 Stir in Lemon Juice and immediately take off the heat.